shreeram-murali/quartz/content/notes/About.md

 ## Bio

-I completed my undergraduate studies in mechanical engineering in 2021.
-I graduated with a Bachelor of Engineering (B.Eng.) from [Ramaiah Institute of Technology](https://en.wikipedia.org/wiki/Ramaiah_Institute_of_Technology), Bangalore.
+I'm an incoming master's student (M.Sc.) of EECS at [Aalto University](https://en.wikipedia.org/wiki/Aalto_University).
+I graduated with a Bachelor of Engineering (B.Eng.) in mechanical engineering from [Ramaiah Institute of Technology](https://en.wikipedia.org/wiki/Ramaiah_Institute_of_Technology) in 2021.

 I'm currenty a junior research assistant with the Data Augmented Control of Autonomous Systems (DACAS) Lab, Indian Institute of Science, Bangalore.

 To read more about my research interests, please click [[notes/Research|here]], but the long-story-short is that I started off by building mobile robots, then learnt how to operate them, but now I'm interested in the more intrinsic aspects of how to control them.

 ## Contact
-- **Email**: The best way to reach out is via email.
+- **Email**: This is the best way to reach out.
 Please feel free to email me at:
 $$
 x \texttt{@gmail.com} \text{, where } x = \texttt{shreeram.m}
 $$